leomccormack/Spatial_Audio_Framework/README.md

 This framework is provided under the permissive [ISC license](https://choosealicense.com/licenses/isc/).
 It also includes the following resources: a modified version of the [alias-free STFT](https://github.com/jvilkamo/afSTFT) (MIT license); [kissFFT](https://github.com/mborgerding/kissfft) (BSD 3-clause license); [convhull_3d](https://github.com/leomccormack/convhull_3d) (MIT license); and [md_malloc](https://github.com/leomccormack/md_malloc) (MIT license).

-Please be aware and respect the license conditions found at the top of each file.
-Also, while we do not impose any copyleft licensing philosophies, we would still appreciate it if any improvements or bug fixes are also merged into this public repository where possible.
+Please be aware of and respect the license conditions found at the top of each file.
+Also, while we do not impose any copyleft licensing philosophies, we would appreciate it if improvements and/or bug fixes are merged into this public repository where possible.

 ## References